 If you’ve been wondering how to grow swiss chard (Beta vulgaris subsp. cicla), you probably enjoy greens tremendously.
 You get a lot of Vitamin A from dark leafy vegetables, and swiss chard is no exception.
-Swiss chard is actually a beet that really doesn’t produce a bulbous root.
+Swiss chard is actually a beet that doesn’t produce a bulbous root.
 These wonderful plants do, however, produce many large, dark leaves that can have red, white or yellow stalks.
 These leaves are perfect in dishes that include greens.

 How Do I Plant Swiss Chard?

 One of the best tips for growing swiss chard is to plant the seed early.
 By early, this means getting the seeds planted in early to mid spring.
 There are no swiss chard planting dates that are exact and no exact rules on how to grow swiss chard.
 Watch and make sure all signs of frost are over because the soil has to be at least 50 F. (10 C.) for the seeds to germinate.
 It should also be loose and well draining.
 Locate the plants in a full sun to partially shaded area of the garden.

 Another good tip for growing swiss chard is to plant the swiss chard seeds directly into the ground about ¼ to ¾ inches deep.
 You can put eight to ten seeds per foot of row planted.
-Once the plants grow and are a couple of inches tall, thin them to about four to six inches apart.
+Once the plants grow and are a couple of inches tall, thin them to about 4 to 6 inches (10-15 cm.) apart.

-So long as your swiss chard has been given sufficient water, they can grow to two feet in a season.
+So long as your swiss chard has been given sufficient water, they can grow to two feet (60 cm.) in a season.
 Plant your swiss chard among other winter vegetables like carrots, turnips, spinach and parsnips.
-These things all go well together on a winter Sunday dinner table with a good roast.
+These veggies all go well together on a winter Sunday dinner table with a good roast.